SpaceXLaunchBot/SpaceXLaunchBot/README.md

 # ToDo

- - Show in notifications what has changed since the last message, e.g. if just the date has changed or if it is a new launch #
+ - Show in new launch info notifications what has changed since the last launch info embed, e.g. if just the date has changed or if it is a new launch #